Pranshu1sati/CareJarAssignment/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Finally Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This repository contains the proof of work for the internship assignment task for the role of Fullstack Developer Intern at CareJar.
 The task involves creating a Single Page Application (SPA) with two sections: one for selecting the type of doctor and the other for displaying a list of doctors of the selected type.
 The SPA is built with React.